Stormont Assembly to be recalled to discuss anti-immigration protest violence

 First Minister Michelle O’Neill and deputy First Minister Emma Little-Pengelly said there is “no justification for racism or for the violence and intimidation that occurred on our streets on Saturday”.

-A special meeting of Belfast City Council is also set to take place on Monday evening.
+A special meeting of Belfast City Council also took place on Monday evening.

+Ms Little-Pengelly said she spoke to Northern Ireland Secretary Hilary Benn on Monday.

+“We agreed on the importance of strong, collective opposition to all violence and disorder,” she posted on the X, formerly Twitter.

 Earlier, Stormont Speaker Edwin Poots said the Assembly will be recalled at noon on Thursday after a recall petition submitted by the Alliance Party and backed by the SDLP and Sinn Fein.